McHugh1894/mymemorygame/README.md

 * [Tinypng](http://https://tinypng.com/) - Website used to compress my images to allow for faster loading times.
 * [Stack Overflow](https://fonts.google.com/) - Resource which provided the fonts for the website
-* [Font Awesome](https://fontawesome.com/) - Used to provide small icons for the website.
 * [Favicon](https://favicon.io/) - Used to create favicon for the website
 * [W3C HTML Validator](https://validator.w3.org/) - Used to test HTML code on the website.
 * [W3C CSS Validator](https://jigsaw.w3.org/css-validator/) - Used to test the CSS code on the website.